 For Abnormal Results

 If no appointment has been made in 2 weeks, the Assessment Centre will send a reminder to the patient.
-If no follow-up action is recorded after 2 months, HPB will telephone the patient as a final reminder.
+If no follow-up action is recorded after 2 months, HPB will call the patient as a final reminder.

 Cervical Cancer Screening